Are Cover Letters Necessary in 2024?

 See if you know someone at the company.

-If you know someone who works at the company, ask them to refer you for the role, which may need to be done before you officially apply.
-Doing so is an excellent way to stand out from other applicants.
-What’s more, internal referrals are four times more likely to be hired, according to LinkedIn [2].
+If you know someone who works at the company, ask them to refer you for the role.
+This may need to be done before you officially apply, but it is an excellent way to stand out from other applicants.

 Article sources